Amy Shark: 2008–2013: Amy Cushway

 Cushway's second EP, Love's Not Anorexic, appeared in mid-2009, supported by a national tour from July.
-The title attracted criticism from community groups, she explained "it was not a personal attack to people suffering from anorexia but a good catchy title."
+The title attracted criticism from community groups, she explained, "it was not a personal attack on people suffering from anorexia but a good catchy title."
 Another EP track, "Cool Kids Die", relates to recent acquaintances of her age group who had died, "It's not fair that they were all decent, polite and cool kids.
 Life isn't fair sometimes."
 Christie Eliezer of In Music & Media described the EP, "Her new tracks see her move from delicate acoustic ballads to thunderous beats, as 'Little Overweight for TV' and 'Breathing on Aeroplanes' streaming on [her website] show.
 Labels are sniffing..."
 Whereas the artist felt, "[it's] a slightly grown up version of the one before with a splash of garage electric guitar."
 She made the finals of the 2009 Q Songs with, "Stupid not To", vying for the Q Music Encouragement Award.
 In November of that year the artist described her early material, "As much as I enjoy writing intricate acoustic ballads, there's nothing better than adding thunderous beats and raw energy to your set."
 She was living in Varsity Lakes in April 2010 and explained how, "[record companies] did not ask for demos now, but just asked what her MySpace page was."
 In late 2010 she formed the band, Fly Boy Fly, with collaborator and bassist, Ryan Nash, and drummer, Tom Moore.
 "A few people put it into my head, if I ever thought of fronting a band."
 The band's name "was kind of a mixture of things.
 I'm a little bit obsessed with Peter Pan and The Lost Boys, and my partner Shane is very much into war movies... one night we got out Flyboys... [and] threw around some [band] names and that was one of them."